trailblazer/trailblazer.github.io/gems/reform/index.md

 As with the built-in coercion, this setter is only called in `#validate`.

-## Virtual Attributes

-Virtual fields come in handy when there's no direct mapping to a model attribute or when you plan on displaying but not processing a value.

-### Virtual Fields

-Often, fields like `password_confirmation` should neither be read from nor written back to the model.
-Reform comes with the `:virtual` option to handle that case.

-    class PasswordForm < Reform::Form
-      property :password
-      property :password_confirmation, virtual: true

-Here, the model won't be queried for a `password_confirmation` field when creating and rendering the form.
-When saving the form, the input value is not written to the decorated model.
-It is only readable in validations and when saving the form manually.

-    form.validate("password" => "123", "password_confirmation" => "321")

-    form.password_confirmation #=> "321"

-The nested hash in the block-`#save` provides the same value.

-    form.save do |nested|
-      nested[:password_confirmation] #=> "321"

-### Read-Only Fields

-When you want to show a value but skip processing it after submission the `:writeable` option is your friend.

-    class ProfileForm < Reform::Form
-      property :country, writeable: false

-This time reform will query the model for the value by calling `model.country`.

-You want to use this to display an initial value or to further process this field with JavaScript.
-However, after submission, the field is no longer considered: it won't be written to the model when saving.

-It is still readable in the nested hash and through the form itself.

-    form.save do |nested|
-      nested[:country] #=> "Australia"

-### Write-Only Fields

-A third alternative is to hide a field's value but write it to the database when syncing.
-This can be achieved using the `:readable` option.

-    property :credit_card_number, readable: false

 ## Validations From Models

 Sometimes when you still keep validations in your models (which you shouldn't) copying them to a form might not feel right.
 In that case, you can let Reform automatically copy them.